uaysk/agentic_collab/mqtt_gateway/README.md

 - `backend/movement` - Messages from backend to gateway
 - `gateway/environment` - Messages from gateway to backend

-### Robot Server Communication
+### Frontend Communication
-- `gateway/movement` - Messages from gateway to robots
+- `gateway/movement` - Messages from gateway to frontend
-- `robots/environment` - Messages from robots to gateway
+- `frontend/environment` - Messages from frontend to gateway

 ## Message Flow

 1. Backend sends messages to `backend/movement`
 2. Gateway receives messages, transforms them, and publishes to `gateway/movement`
-3. Robots receive messages, execute the movements, then respond on `robots/environment`
+3. Frontend receive messages, execute the movements, then responds on `frontend/environment`
-4. Gateway receives robot responses, transforms them, and publishes to `gateway/environment`
+4. Gateway receives frontend responses, transforms them, and publishes to `gateway/environment`
 5. Backend receives transformed messages on `gateway/environment`

 ## Troubleshooting